-Nestlé's Halifax factory would take on the largest portion of the Fawdon site’s current production under the proposed changes.
+Nestlé's Halifax factory will take on the largest portion of the Fawdon site’s current production.

 Nestlé has announced plans to close its factory in Fawdon, Newcastle, as part of a broader set of proposed changes to its UK confectionery manufacturing.